wrkhard/Topomorph/README.md

-Topomorph is a Processing for Java sketch that creates 3D Supershapes using the Superforula created by Johan Gielis, to provide an interactive intution of natural forms.
+Topomorph is a Processing for Java sketch that creates 3D Supershapes using the Superformula created by Johan Gielis, to provide an interactive intution of natural forms.
 GUI provides two sets of hideable sliders that control inputs to the variables of the Superformula, and controls for 'Point', 'Mesh', and 'Solid' views.
 Projection to either a spherical or toroidal mapping can also be selected.
 Inspired by the work of Paul Bourke.